paigecalvert/docusaurus-helm/blog/2021-03-05-second-security-audit.md

 date: "2021-03-05"
 ---

 Helm has now completed a second security audit, funded by the [CNCF](https://cncf.io).
 The [first audit](https://helm.sh/blog/2019-11-04-helm-security-audit-results/) focused on the source code for the Helm client along with the process Helm uses to handle security.
-The second audit, performed by [Trail of Bits](https://www.trailofbits.com/), looked at the source code for the Helm client along with a threat model for the use of Helm.<!--more-->
+The second audit, performed by [Trail of Bits](https://www.trailofbits.com/), looked at the source code for the Helm client along with a threat model for the use of Helm.<!-- truncate -->

 The following diagram is from the [threat model](https://github.com/helm/community/blob/main/security-audit/Helm%20Threat%20Model%202020.pdf) and looks at the connections Helm makes along with how it stores files on the local filesystem.